Hilo2000/MEGA/README.md

 pip install pywhatkit |
 pip install SpeechRecognition |
 pip install pyttsx3 |
-pip install subprocess.run |
+pip install autoinstaller |
-By default, you will only need to install urllib.request and subprocess... the rest will attempt to autoinstall.
+By default, you will only need to install autoinstaller... the rest will attempt to autoinstall.

 # Thank You:
 Also, please remember to spread peace!
 This is definatly not supposed to be out yet, but if you don't like it, just let it be and wait for updates!